Restaurant Onyx in Budapest - a Surprising Dining Experience

 We had a lot we wanted to do during our few days in Budapest, but in spite of that it never felt like we needed to stress.
 Much because we largely concentrated on discovering what Pest had to offer.
 Getting between the places we wanted to explore was easy and fast, and much is available within walking distance.

 The Tasting Menu(s) at Restaurant Onyx

 Sticks had never eaten at a two-star restaurant so that made our choice of fine dining easy.
 And when entering Onyx all spoke to us that this was indeed a Michelin establishment!

-We were already thought about eating a tasting menu but it turned out that Onyx actually had two to choose from; "Within Our Borders" and "Beyond Our Borders".
+We already had thought about eating their tasting menu but it turned out that Onyx actually had two to choose from; "Within Our Borders" and "Beyond Our Borders".
 We directly fell for "Beyond Our Borders", that felt more innovative but in the Hungarian menu there was of a couple of dishes that sounded really exciting and delicious.

 Spoons asked if it was possible to take one of each menu, or just pick out the two dishes we were interested that sounded amazing, doing a duo serving when they occured in the menu?

 The answer was - not unexpected - "no, unfortunately the whole company have to eat the same menu".
 That was an answer we both understood would be coming before the question was asked.
 Well.
 A pity never the less.

-But just after a few moments the headwaiter came back and told us that Chef didn't mind going to meet our desire!
-Fantastic!
-What a great start!
+But just after a few moments the headwaiter came back and told us that Chef didn't mind meeting our desire!

 Asparagus, Sorrel, Wild Garlic (Beyond Our Borders)